Follow us!

 Dacia Duster stucked in Thórsmörk Iceland

 When we talk about endless possibilities, Thórsmörk is the location.
-You can spend, literally, 3-4 days hiking different routes across the valley and you will never get disappointed.
+You can spend 3-4 days hiking different routes across the valley and they will never disappoint you.

-• The classical hike: arrive to Húsadalur or Langidalur and hike to the top of Valahnúkur mountain to get one of the best views of the entire valley.
+• The classical hike: arrive at Húsadalur or Langidalur and hike to the top of Valahnúkur mountain.
+There you’ll get one of the best views of the entire valley.
 On the way back take a short detour through the Hamraskógur forest.

-• Stakkholtsgjá ravine: Fan of Game of Thrones?
-Then you need to visit the Stakkholtsgjá canyon/ravine that it’s not longer than 2km but with 100m high walls that will make you feel really small in the middle of it.
+• Stakkholtsgjá Ravine: Fan of Game of Thrones?
+You should visit Stakkholtsgjá ravine, a 100m high walls canyon that will make you feel really small.

-• Nauthúsagil ravine: One of the most beautiful ravines at the entrance of the valley, this place is known for the rowan trees covering the “roof” of the tiny canyon.
-A short hike from rock to rock, and with a little climbing will take you to one of the most beautiful waterfalls in the whole island.
+• Nauthúsagil Ravine: One of the most beautiful ravines at the entrance of the valley.
+The rowan trees cover the ‘roof’ of the tiny canyon, making this place known.
+A short hike from rock to rock, and with a little climb will take you to one of the most beautiful waterfalls on the island.
 Good balance & waterproof clothes are mandatory!

-• Short hike around Básar mountain hut: also an amazing option is to take a short hike like the Básahringur, a really short hike of almost 2km long through the beautiful forests of the valley and with almost no elevation.
-Ideal for travelling with kids.
+• A short hike around Básar mountain hut: an amazing option is to take a short hike like Básahringur.
+A short hike of almost 2km long through the beautiful forests of the valley.
+Ideal for traveling with kids.